SOLVED: How To Start A Flooded Chainsaw Without Tools In Under A Minute

 4. Hold the trigger open

-5. While holding the trigger, pull the starter cord until it starts (you may need to put your need on the top)
+5. While holding the trigger, pull the starter cord until it starts (put your knee on the saw if needed)

-In the video, Steve has to pull on his starter cord 20+ times, but whenever I have used this method to start my chainsaw, it starts in 4 or 5 pulls.
+In the video, Steve has to pull on his starter cord 20+ times, but it starts in 4 or 5 pulls whenever we have used this method.

-Steve had flooded his Stihl MS230 to the extreme, which is why it took him so many pulls to start the chainsaw.
+Steve had flooded his Stihl MS230 to the extreme, so it took him longer to start the chainsaw.

-For the most part, you should be able to start a chainsaw that has been flooded in under 30 seconds using this very straightforward method.
+Using this straightforward method, you should be able to start a chainsaw that has been flooded in under 30 seconds.

-It doesn’t matter if you have a Stihl chainsaw, a Husqvarna chainsaw, ECHO Chainsaw, or any of the other chainsaw brands out there.
-I’ve tried it with a lot of different gas chainsaws, and it works.
+It doesn’t matter if you have a Stihl, Husqvarna, or other chainsaw brand.
+We’ve tried it with many different gas chainsaws, and so long as the problem was a flooded chainsaw, it works.

 How To Flood A Chainsaw